 Gusanos de Maguey (Maguey Worms)

 Maguey is the agave plant used to produce tequila, pulque, mezcal, and other traditional Mexican alcoholic beverages, and its “worm” is actually a parasitic caterpillar (moth larva) that lives its leaves and roots.
-Maguey worms are either whitish with brown tips, or reddish in color; the red variety is known as chincuiles.
-Only a few worms can be harvested from each plant, and only after the plant has grown for several years and thus is ready to be harvested, so maguey worms tend to be quite rare and expensive.
+Maguey worms are either whitish with brown tips or reddish in color; the red variety is known as chincuiles.
+Only a few worms can be harvested from each plant and only after the plant has grown for several years and thus is ready to be harvested; therefore, maguey worms tend to be quite rare and expensive.

 02 of 05